Startups

 Project management tool: they are amazingly useful platforms that help your team members coordinate their efforts on any shared project.
 Other than keeping everyone on the same page, a solid project management tool smooths out all team communications.
 Especially when people work in different time zones.

 Productivity tool or CRM software: productivity tools like CRM software streamline your workload.
-Shared CRMs help teams share information and work on the same platform so that everyone shares the same toolset instead of using many individual tools.
+CRMs for startups help teams share information and work on the same platform so that everyone shares the same toolset instead of using many individual tools.
 This will save time to train people, keep the work consistent, and avoid unnecessary clutter.

 Business Instant Messenger: Business IMs are a step beyond traditional IMs in many ways.
 They keep all your conversations encrypted, guaranteeing that privacy and security are safeguarded at all times.
 They are also important for compliance with regulations such as HIPAA or GDPR.